MasalaMunch/fuzzier-matcher/README.md

 `fuzzierMatcher.getScore(targetString) -> float`

 * Scores can be used to generate a ranked list of search targets.
 In the demo, this is done by building a max-heap of targets based on score and removing the 10 strongest matches from it.
-* Scores are cached, so calling `getScore` on the same `targetString` multiple times will not recompute the score, unless `setQuery` is called in the interim.
+* Scores are cached, so calling `getScore` on the same `targetString` multiple times will not recompute the score unless `setQuery` is called in the interim.

 `fuzzierMatcher.getIndices(targetString) -> intArray`